 Home gardeners are diverse, passion-driven people.
-Some of us are bold within our approach, utilizing brazen colors or uncommon plants to share our idealism on the planet as gatherers, designer or playful landscape artists. some of us are romantics, dreamers who celebrate life and adore with sentimentality, passion, and zeal.
+Some of us are bold within our approach, utilizing brazen colors or uncommon plants to share our idealism on the planet as gatherers, designers, or playful landscape artists. some of us are romantics, dreamers who celebrate life, and adore with sentimentality, passion, and zeal.

 Romantics are often claimed of seeing the environment through a colorful lens.
 They may, arguably, have got the best view from other people.
 Let’s look at exactly how to design a back garden that satisfies the passionate heart of the romantic.

 1. Create an exclusive pathway

 A sentimental garden is not open for others. unlike the landscape view of an extrovert where there is no gate or translucent panels, the front entry to the romantic garden is tightly enclosed and full of privacy.
 The entry comes with security.
 Softening this area with colorful vines or textured leafy plants gives a hint of what is inside with an element of security and privacy.

 Serpentine passageways give the area the cozy vibe of an unfolding story.
 The entire area cannot be seen from any single point. there is a feeling of mystery as you explore certain areas at every turn.
 A straight entrance cannot be found in this garden.

 Romantics are sometimes spontaneous beings who enjoy thoughtful surprises.
 An unprepared lunch served on a table with fine-quality linen, plates and candles may be just the right thing to set the mood for an afternoon.
 Maybe next time a portable table is around another bend in a different area of the garden.

 4. Incorporating sentimentality using ideas of the victorian era